ShriyanDey/ShriyanDey/README.md

-- 👋 Hi, I’m @ShriyanDey
+- 👋 Hi, I’m @ShriyanDey, a CS major at the University of Washington, Seattle
 - 👀 I’m interested in software developement, music, and video games
-- 🌱 I’m currently learning full stack react web development
+- 🌱 I’m currently learning full stack react web development (JS)
 - 💞️ I’m looking to collaborate on online webapp and native app projects
 - 📫 How to reach me: text 425-270-9747 or email me @ shriyandey@gmail.com